I want to highlight a stealth disease that's destroying millions of lives. It's contagious, and its toxic effects are spreading like the plague.

-How can you tell if your life is permeated with a victim mentality?
-This article will decisively answer that question.
+How can you tell if your life is permeated with the victim mentality?
+This article will decisively answer the question.

 As a bit of background, this builds on a blog post I wrote for Income Diary where I challenge the reader with the question, are you living by default or design?

-As I explained in the article when any of the six default settings (Approval, Blame, Conformity, Doubts, Excuses and Focus Splatter) are running our lives, our happiness is seriously diminished, and the way ahead seems muddled and contaminated with uncertainty.
+As I explained in the article when any of the six default settings (Approval, Blame, Conformity, Doubts, Excuses or Focus Splatter) are running our lives, our happiness is seriously diminished, with the way ahead seemingly muddled and contaminated with uncertainty.

-Sarah is single again after a divorce and back in the dating game.
+Sarah, single again after a divorce is back in the dating game.
 When she goes out on a date, her main concern is how much the man likes her.
 She asks most of the questions so she can figure out what his preferences are so she can mould herself to his likes.
 If she says something that he seems to disagree with, she immediately changes her opinion.
 Sarah is the victim of the approval (people pleasing) default setting.

 Pete is five stone overweight and has just found out he has diabetes.
 It’s a wake-up call, but his language is filled with ‘soon’, ‘later’ and ‘tomorrow’.
 The lack of appropriate action is damaging Pete's long-term health even more.
 Pete is a victim of the excuses default setting and as a consequence is at higher risk of potentially preventable complications.

-First, each story is filled with negative emotions of fear, anger, frustration, pain, guilt, emptiness, helpless, resentment, bored, self-pity, disappointment and dissatisfaction.
+First, each story is filled with negative emotions of fear, anger, frustration, pain, guilt, emptiness, helplessness, resentment, boredom, self-pity, disappointment, and dissatisfaction.
 Feelings of love, joy, abundance, happiness, trust, and confidence have all been diminished.

 Second, none of these people realises they are working against their best interest!
 They are not stupid or bad people, but they have fallen foul to a stealth disease that's covertly influencing their perceptions and behaviour.